Eric-Jalal/ReactiveList/README.md

-The code originally is not mine, i just rewrote everything from scartch and slightly changes since i was playing around of it from a tutorial artice on Medium at this link: https://medium.com/@Ahmed.AbdElmeged/android-paging-library-with-rxjava-and-rest-api-e5c229fd70ba For more information and details take a look at the provided link above
+The code originally is not mine, i just rewrote everything from scartch and slightly changes since i was playing around of it from a tutorial artice on Medium at this link: https://medium.com/@Ahmed.AbdElmeged/android-paging-library-with-rxjava-and-rest-api-e5c229fd70ba For more information and details take a look at the provided link above.

 This is the story which i used above tutorial to write it: